Where we are

 Opus 12 is a hard science company in the heart of Silicon Valley

 We champion the same culture of rapid iteration, disruptive innovation, and bold vision that has made this region a hub for technical innovation in the world.
 Opus 12 was one of six clean energy startups selected from around the country to be incubated in the first cohort of the prestigious Cyclotron Road program at Lawrence Berkeley National Lab.
 Today, our commercial operations are in Berkeley, CA.

 Out of the lab and into industry

 The Jaramillo Group at Stanford University is recognized as a world leader in CO₂ electrocatalysis, and Opus 12’s technical co-founders were part of the initial foundation of the CO₂ lab during their graduate studies.
-There, they developed key methods for studying CO₂-reducing catalysts and reactions, and published seminal discoveries on the breadth of products that it is possible to reduce from CO₂.
+There, they developed key methods for studying CO₂-reducing catalysts and reactions, and published seminal discoveries on the breadth of products that is possible to reduce from CO₂.

 In 2015, Dr. Kendra Kuhl and Dr. Etosha Cave were ready to translate their fundamental discoveries out of the lab and into industry, and they co-founded Opus 12 with Nicholas Flanders, a fellow Stanford graduate student and experienced entrepreneur with a foundational career in cleantech.

 “We integrate across multiple disciplines on a daily basis – it’s true invention”

 – Etosha Cave, Co-founder and Chief Science Officer

 Uniquely positioned to bring this solution to market